 What Is the Best HDMI Splitter?

-Let’s say you need to split an HDMI signal.
-What’s the best all-around splitter for your needs?
+Now you’ve decided that you need to buy a splitter, what’s the best all-around splitter for your needs?

 There are many choices, but you likely can’t go wrong with the Blackbird 4K 1×2 HDMI Amplifier Splitter: